Lafa0x9-Hackathon/lafa0x9/README.md

 ## Awesome People

-Laradock is an MIT-licensed open source project with its ongoing development made possible entirely by the support of all these smart and generous people, from code contributors to financial contributors. 💜
+Lafa0x9 is an MIT-licensed open source project with its ongoing development made possible entirely by the support of all these smart and generous people, from code contributors to financial contributors. 💜

 ### Project Maintainers